stefanwalther/qvD3SlopeGraph/README.md

 ### Issues & Code-Contributions
 Code contributions are very welcome.
-If you have any issues, please post them on GitHub.
+If you have any issues, please post them [here on GitHub](https://github.com/stefanwalther/D3SlopeGraph/issues).

 ### License
 > The software is made available "AS IS" without any warranty of any kind under the MIT License (MIT).